quiltdata/quilt/docs/advanced-features/athena.md

 ### C. Add this Policy to Quilt and relevant Roles

-It is strongly recomended that you use the Quilt UI to create Roles that explicitly control which buckets your users can access.
-If you have done that, you can import the new Policy and attach it to those Roles.
+You must have already created a Source=Quilt role in order to be able to add policies.See 'Extending built-in roles' in the [Users and roles](../Catalog/Admin.md) documentation for how to create a new role with access to all registered buckets, as the built-in Source=Custom roles have.
 1. Login to your Quilt instance at, e.g. https://quilt.mycompany.com
 2. Click on "Admin Settings" in the upper right, under your Profile name
 3. Scroll down to the "Policies" section on the bottom
 4. Click on the "+" to create a new Policy
 5. Set Title to "AthenaQuiltAccess"
 6. Check "Manually set ARN" and enter ARN of Athena policy (from above)
 7. Click "No associated roles.
-Attach current policy to roles…" and select the appropriate Roles
+Attach current policy to roles…" and select the appropriate role(s)
 8. Click "Create"

-### D. (Optional) Manage Policies using AWS

-If you have not setup appropriate "Quilt" Roles, then your users will default to using "Custom" Roles defined by AWS.
-If necessary, you can attach the AWS Policy directly to those AWS Roles (as shown below).
-However, we encourage you to move to Quilt Roles as soon as possible, both for greater security and because AWS only allows you to attach a few such Policies.

-Also, you can only attach to Buckets you own (not, e.g., buckets from https://open.quiltdata.com).

-See [Users and roles](../Catalog/Admin.md) for more details on access control management in Quilt.
 <!--pytest-codeblocks:cont-->